Ohio cops can't stop laughing at surprising find in car's trunk

 On her drive home, she couldn’t help but notice the glares of strangers and passersby.

-“People kept mugging me and giving my dirty looks.
+“People kept mugging me and giving me dirty looks.
 I’m like, ‘Why did everyone wake up on the wrong side of the bed?'”
 Townsend said.

 She returned to her Massillon home that evening and dug into some chicken strips.